subvisual/subvisual.com/src/posts/2023-07-24-solidity-spotlight-abi-encoding/index.md

 ## Reverting the process

-Since hashing is 1-way operations, there is no builtin way to retrieve the original ABI function from its signature.
+Since hashing is a 1-way operation, there is no built-in way to retrieve the original ABI function from its signature.
 Furthermore, this process doesn't guarantee uniqueness.
-In fact, there are many known function headers that hash to the same hex signature.
+Many known function headers hash to the same hex signature.

 To reverse the process, the Ethereum community maintains databases of known ABI signatures, allowing developers to do a reverse lookup on them

-The handiest way to query these is to use `cast`, part of the Foundry toolkit:
+The handiest way to query these is to use [`cast`](https://book.getfoundry.sh/cast/), part of the [Foundry](https://getfoundry.sh/) toolkit:

 ```
 $ cast 4byte 0xa9059cbb